 - Zagar, by the Italian comic artist Jacovitti.
 This thief, master of disguises, is a parody of this trope.

 - There's also Walter Hardy, father of the Black Cat.
 Unfortunately, he's something of a subversion in that he keeps retiring because he causes more harm than he intends to.
 In regular comics continuity and the 90s cartoon, he's tricked into working for Nazis and nearly gets them a Super Soldier formula.
 In The Spectacular Spider Man, he became The Atoner after killing Uncle Ben in a moment of weakness.

-- Marvel also has Shen Kuei, aka "The Cat" (he evens has a tattoo of a cat on his chest), who is both this trope and a rare male example of the Classy Cat Burglar at times.
+- Marvel also has Shen Kuei, aka "The Cat" (he even has a tattoo of a cat on his chest), who is both this trope and a rare male example of the Classy Cat-Burglar at times.
 He's not only a skilled thief, but he also has martial arts skills that rival his arch enemies, Shang-Chi and Iron Fist.

 - DC subversion: the Gentleman Ghost may put on airs at times, but he's a highwayman through and through.